Lieutenant Charles Pope VC (1883-1917, 34yo)

 Corporal Reginald Roy Rattey VC (1918-1986, 67yo)

-Reg Rattey was born on 28 March 1917 at Barmedman, New South Wales.
-At the completion of schooling he worked oh his father's farm and as a miner, and served with the part-time militia in the 21st Light Horse Regiment.
-On 10 July 1942 he volunteered for the Australian Imperial Force, joining the Queensland Lines of Communication Area.
+Reg Rattey was born in Barmedman, New South Wales on 28 March 1917.
+After finishing school, he worked on his father’s farm and as a miner, while also serving in the part-time militia with the 21st Light Horse Regiment.
+On 10 July 1942, he volunteered for the Australian Imperial Force and was posted to the Queensland Lines of Communication Area.

-In 1943 he transferred to the 3rd Division Carrier Company and in September 1943 was sent to New Guinea where he became an Acting Corporal.
-When he returned to Australia in April 1944, his rank of Corporal was confirmed and in June 1944 he joined the 25th Infantry Battalion that was posted to New Guinea in July 1944.
+In 1943, Rattey transferred to the 3rd Division Carrier Company and later deployed to New Guinea in September that year, where he was made Acting Corporal.
+His promotion to Corporal was confirmed following his return to Australia in April 1944, and in June he joined the 25th Infantry Battalion, which was redeployed to New Guinea the following month.

-Rattey was hospitalised for malaria and following some time in hospital was returned to Australia where he discharged on compassionate grounds.
-He died of chronic obstructive airways disease on 10 January 1986 at West Wyalong and was buried in the local cemetery.
+He was later hospitalised with malaria and subsequently discharged on compassionate grounds.
+Reg Rattey passed away on 10 January 1986 in West Wyalong and was laid to rest in the local cemetery.